Karol-Witkowski/Karol-Witkowski/README.md

 - 💻 I’m currently working on my projects that are here.
 I also help with an e-commerce website.
-- 📖 Now I’m learning JavaScript test frameworks and as usually - Vue.js.
+- 📖 Now I’m focusing on JavaScript test frameworks and as always - Vue.js.
-- 🎯 Right now I am planning to learn Node.js within this year
+- 🎯 Right now I am planning to learn Node.js within this year.
 - 🔭 Looking for a job which would help me broaden my skills.

 ## Languages and Tools that I use